juju/docs/src/en/config-azure.md

 You should start by generating a generic configuration file for Juju, using the
 command:

     juju generate-config

 This will generate a file, __environments.yaml__, which will live in your __~/.juju/__ directory (and will create the directory if it doesn't already exist).

-__Note:__ The above command will not overwrite your existing environments.yaml file, or output to stdout.
+!!__Note:__ The above command will not overwrite your existing environments.yaml file, or output to stdout.
 In order to see the boilerplate environment.yaml on stdout you need to append the `\--show` option.
 This is helpful if you have an existing environment.yaml and just need to add a section.
 For example:

     juju generate-config --show

 You can then copy and paste the needed section.